 If you’re like us, you love the outdoors.
 Fresh air and sunshine.
 Lush, mature forests.
 Crystal clear streams.
 Awe-inspiring mountains.
 Beautiful sandy beaches.
 These are just a few of the things that draw us back to nature again and again.

 As RVers and campers, we play an important role in protecting the environment we enjoy so much.
 Many of the park fees we pay when visiting help maintain those grounds for future generations.
 For those who want to do more, there are several other ways you can go green in your RV – from shopping secondhand gear to installing RV solar panels, you can be a hero for the planet while exploring and enjoying the natural world around us.

 To help you make your own RV camping trips more green we spoke with an expert, Paige, a Huron Pines AmeriCorps member serving with the Michigan Department of Natural Resources.
-She’s currently on a six-month long RV tour to gather data about rustic campgrounds across Michigan.
+She’s an avid camper and experienced RV who undertook a six-month long RV tour to gather data about rustic campgrounds across Michigan.
 Paige holds a degree in Environmental Studies and Sustainability from Michigan State and is passionate about protecting the outdoors.
 She took a break from her day job to help us compile this list of earth-friendly camping tips.

 Here are 25+ ways to be more eco-friendly when you camp in your RV.

 Think green before you hit the road to improve gas mileage in your RV

 Fuel-consuming vehicles are a major source of pollution so think green before you hit the road in your RV to reduce your carbon footprint.